JarekParal/JarekParal/README.md

 # JarekParal

 Hi, I'm Jaroslav Páral, but everybody calls me Jarek.
-There is a list of my project, which I'm making in school or during free time.
+There is a list of my projects which I make at school or during my free time.

-I study last semester of Master degree on [Faculty of Informatics Masaryk University](https://www.fi.muni.cz/) with focus on Embedded system.
-Also, I cooperate with [Robotárna](http://helceletka.cz/robotarna) (Department of Youth Centre Helceletova Brno) where I'm teaching courses, [making camps](http://robotickytabor.cz) and leading projects in the robotics field.
+I study last semester of Master's degree at [Faculty of Informatics Masaryk University](https://www.fi.muni.cz/) with focus on Embedded system.
+Also, I cooperate with [Robotárna](http://helceletka.cz/robotarna) (Department of Youth Centre Helceletova Brno) where I teach courses, [organize camps](http://robotickytabor.cz) and lead projects in the robotics field.

 Contact: paral.jarek@gmail.com